Advertising boss Sorrell says Brexit to hit economic growth

-LONDON (Reuters) - Martin Sorrell, the boss of the world's biggest advertising group WPP (WPP.L), said he was very disappointed that Britain had voted to leave the European Union and feared the decision would slow economic activity.
+LONDON, June 24 (Reuters) - Martin Sorrell, the boss of the world's biggest advertising group WPP, said he was very disappointed that Britain had voted to leave the European Union and feared the decision would slow economic activity.

 WPP, which has a large presence in Europe, would focus on its top four markets in western continental Europe and "getting our people to work together, not in isolation," he said early on Friday.